Skip to content

 Expert Analysis

-A-iPower and Briggs & Stratton represent two distinct approaches to the portable generator market.
-A-iPower offers a significantly larger catalog of 31 models, giving buyers more choices across wattage classes and use cases.
-Briggs & Stratton, by contrast, maintains a focused lineup of just 6 published models but earns a higher average overall score of 4.9 compared to A-iPower's 4.3.
+A-iPower and Briggs & Stratton represent two very different approaches to the portable generator market.
+A-iPower fields a broad catalog of 31 models, giving buyers a wide range of options across wattage classes and fuel types.
+Briggs & Stratton, by contrast, offers just 6 published models but leans on decades of brand heritage and a notably stronger reliability record.
+In the scoring data, Briggs & Stratton earns the overall win with an average score of 5.0 out of 10 compared to A-iPower's 4.2, driven largely by superior marks in build quality (5.7 vs 3.9) and value (4.6 vs 4.0).

 Key Differences